GoogleChromeLabs/form-troubleshooter/README.md

 Open http://localhost:8080/.

-Note that developing in this uses a different retrieves sample form data from `json` files instead of the browser.
+Note that developing in this mode requires you to bring your own form data.
+This can be achieved by referencing one of the existing data files in the `test-data` folder using the `data` query string parameter:

-By default, it will load `/test-data/score.json`.
-However, you can load a different `json` file to test with by changing the `data` query string parameter.
-Some examples include:

 - http://localhost:8080/?data=/test-data/form-problems.json
 - http://localhost:8080/?data=/test-data/score.json
 - http://localhost:8080/?data=/test-data/shadow-dom.json

+Or by loading a saved form file from the more menu in the top right of the popup.

 ### Running tests